 My professional passion for sharing answers is directly tied to my personal history as a life-long asker of questions.
 (The kid taking apart your clock radio just to see what’s inside?
 Yeah, that was me.)

 So, if your audience has questions… I may be your answer.

-Play the video below to listen to my interview with Gene about the unexpected results of his Leap Year with me:
+Play the video below to listen to my interview with Gene about the unexpected results of our year together:

 What’s Gene up to these days (four years post-Leap)?

 Glad you asked!